deepanshs/mrsimulator/docs/introduction/getting_started.rst

     # Apply the processor to the simulation data
     processed_data = processor.apply_operations(data=sim.methods[0].simulation)

-Each **SignalProcessor** object has a list of operations which are applied sequentially to a dataset.
+Each :ref:`signal_processing_api` object has a list of operations which are applied sequentially to a dataset.
 For a comprehensive list of operations and how to use the signal processing object, see the :ref:`signal_processing_documentation` documentation page.